mydefence/mdif/src/linux_rfe_demo/README.md

  *               ,,,,,                                                         *
  *                    ,,,,,                                                    *
  *                                                                             *
- * Program/file : log.h                                                        *
+ * Program/file : README.md                                                    *
  *                                                                             *
- * Description  : Java implementation of OS abstraction interface for hdlc     *
+ * Description  : readme file with information on how to install tools and     *
- *              :                                                              *
+ *              : build the RFE demo application.                              *
  *                                                                             *
- * Copyright 2023 MyDefence A/S.                                               *
+ * Copyright 2024 MyDefence A/S.                                               *
  *                                                                             *
  * Licensed under the Apache License, Version 2.0 (the "License");             *
  * you may not use this file except in compliance with the License.            *